 When French president Charles de Gaulle agreed to Algerian self-determination in 1961, his right-wing supporters were outraged.
 They had returned the general to power only three years earlier so he could put down the bloody uprising in France’s most prized colony.
 Some of the pieds-noirs, the Algerian French, and their sympathizers in the army banded together in the paramilitary Organisation de l’armée secrète (OAS) to stop the independence process with assassinations and bombings.

-The Day of the Jackal, based on Frederick Forsyth’s novel of the same name, fictionalizes the group’s plots against De Gaulle.
+The Day of the Jackal, based on Frederick Forsyth’s novel of the same name, fictionalizes the group’s plots against de Gaulle.

-Played by Edward Fox — who would later appear in the decade’s two classic World War II movies, A Bridge Too Far and Force 10 from Navarone — the Jackal goes about his work meticulously, picking up a custom-made rifle in Genoa and scouting the area in Paris where he plans to shoot De Gaulle.
+Played by Edward Fox — who would later appear in the decade’s two classic World War II movies, A Bridge Too Far and Force 10 from Navarone — the Jackal goes about his work meticulously, picking up a custom-made rifle in Genoa and scouting the area in Paris where he plans to shoot de Gaulle.

 Unlike many later detective and spy movies, The Day of the Jackal treats its viewers as adults.
 It doesn’t need to tell us who the good guys and the bad guys are.
 The OAS leaders, operating out of Vienna and Rome, are neither comically wicked nor pure evil.
-The Jackal himself is rather charming even if he doesn’t hesitate to use innocents and depose of those who stand in his way.
+The Jackal himself is quite charming, even if he won’t hesitate to use innocents and depose of those who stand in his way.
 Yet the most violent image in the film is that of a bursting watermelon when the killer tries out his Genoa-made rifle — a testament to the understated nature of this thriller.